kunjee17/kunjee17.github.io/Snow/_posts/2014-02-05-should-i-write-more-poems.md

 published: true
 ---

 Long back I have tried my hand to writing poems.
 And trust me I am no where near poetic part.
 I have good grip over language but that is only for my mother tongue.
-I am quite comfortable with writing with English but still no where near having artistic touch.
+I am quite comfortable with English but still no where near having artistic touch.
 Or in simple language my database of words is not that strong.
 But normally I am able to convey my feelings.

 I can say, I am pretty lucky in the case of writing poems.
 Though I have write only few, many of them got good review from whom so ever read it.
 But that charm doesn't last that much.